JetBrains/kotlin-native/INTEROP.md

 }
 ```

-Note that this part of the `.def` file is treated as the header file, so
+Note that this part of the `.def` file is treated as part of the header file, so
 functions with body should be declared as `static`.
+The declarations are parsed after including the files from `headers` list.

 ## Using bindings ##